The Other Lamb 2023 And That Ending Explained

 How Scary is The Other Lamb?

 Overall, I loved The Other Lamb movie.
-For all intents and purposes, its intentions are clear.
-It will make you unquestionably uncomfortable and for me, once it kicks into gear with its poetic and rebellious actions it will show you what real power looks like.
+Its intentions are clear.
+It will make you unquestionably uncomfortable, and for me, once it kicks into gear with its poetic and rebellious actions, it will show you what real power looks like.

 I give The Other Lamb